theshobhitchugh/dbschema/README.md

 DB_USERNAME=root
 DB_PASSWORD=Welcome@1

+4. Run "composer install", this will install required dependencies.

-4. After this run this command - "php artisan migrate", this command will create 4 tables along with their respective fields
+5. After this run this command - "php artisan migrate", this command will create 4 tables along with their respective fields

-5. Finally run this command to serve on your local machine - "php artisan serve"
+6. Finally run this command to serve on your local machine - "php artisan serve"